Men in 'Ex Machina' test intelligence of drop-dead cyborg

-AUSTIN, Texas, March 18 (Reuters) - A reclusive technology millionaire, a naive young programmer and a beautiful, artificially intelligent robot take on a twisted exploration into the age-old debate of man versus machine in the new film “Ex Machina.”
+AUSTIN, Texas (Reuters) - A reclusive technology millionaire, a naive young programmer and a beautiful, artificially intelligent robot take on a twisted exploration into the age-old debate of man versus machine in the new film “Ex Machina.”

 Out in U.S. theaters on April 10, the film is the work of first-time director and novelist Alex Garland and three up-and-coming actors, two of whom - Oscar Isaac and Domhnall Gleeson - went from “Ex Machina” to the set of the hotly anticipated “Star Wars” film.